-Wanted: A few, good formal dresses for wives of city's adopted Marines
+Wanted: A few, good formal dresses for wives of city's adopted Marines takes place in October and celebrates the anniversary of the Marines Corps' founding.

 Once again, the City of Costa Mesa and the Costa Mesa Military Affairs team seek donations of "like new" prom dresses, ball gowns, cocktail dresses and accessories for the spouses of 1st Battalion, 5th Marines (1/5), the Camp Pendelton-based infantry battalion that the city has adopted.